shuber2/vimconf/README.md

 ````

 This install script creates backups of existing configuration files (e.g.,
-~/.vimrc) and then creates symlinks to configuration files in ~/.vim.
+`~/.vimrc`) and then creates symlinks to configuration files in `~/.vim`.

 ## Specialization for local machines

-I personally would like to have the same vim configuration on all my accounts.
+I personally would like to have the same vim configuration on all my user
-Still, on certain machines I would like to personalize and specialize the
+accounts.
+Still, on certain machines I would like to personalize and specialize
-configuration.
-The following files are read if existent:
+the configuration.
+The following files are sourced if existent:

   - plugins-local.vim
   - macros-local.vim